mlg-blog/mlg-blog.github.io/_drafts/what-keeps-a-bayesian-up-at-night-part-1.md

     q^*(X \cond D) = \argmin_{q} \E_{p(\theta,D)}[ \operatorname{KL}( p(X \cond \theta) \\| q(X \cond D)) ] = p(X \cond D).
 \end{equation}

 This argument tells us that the Bayesian predictions coming from the "right model" are KL-optimal on average.
-Interestingly, this result connects to recent ideas in meta-learning ([Gordon et al, 2019](https://arxiv.org/abs/1805.09921)).
+Interestingly, this result connects to recent ideas in meta-learning ([Gordon *et al.*, 2019](https://arxiv.org/abs/1805.09921)).

 **(7) Wald's theorem ([Wald, 1949](https://doi.org/10.1214/aoms/1177730030))** can be used to justify minimising an expected loss as a way of decision making.
 The theorem is concerned with *admissible* decision rules, which are rules that, for every other decision rule, achieve a better loss for at least *some* realisation of the unknown $X$.
 This condition is a very low bar: we'd hope that any reasonable decision rule would have this property.
 However, surprisingly, Wald's theorem says that essentially the *only* admissible decision rules are those derived from minimising the expected loss under some distribution ([Wald, 1949](https://doi.org/10.1214/aoms/1177730030); [Lehmann & Casella, 1998](https://doi.org/10.1007/b98854)).

 ## Conclusion